Darlington: Institutions

 Teesside University opened a Darlington campus in 2011.
 It offers higher education in the town to students and businesses.

-The town has one further education college, Darlington.
-It has two sixth forms, the Queen Elizabeth Sixth Form College and Carmel College, Darlington sixth form.
+The town has one further education college, Darlington and two sixth form colleges: Queen Elizabeth and Carmel.

-There are multiple secondary schools including: Carmel College, Wyvern, Haughton, Hummersknott, Hurworth School, Longfield and St Aidan's.
+There are several secondary schools including: Wyvern, Haughton, Hummersknott, Hurworth School, Longfield and St Aidan's.
 Polam Hall is a former independent school and is now a free school.